r3klaw/r3klaw.github.io/contactform/Readme.txt

-Fully working PHP/AJAX contact form is available in the pro version.
-You can buy it from: https://bootstrapmade.com/regna-bootstrap-onepage-template/
+use ajax or php for the contact form to make it work.